When I was 19, I made one of the biggest decisions of my life. I moved to the jungles of South-East Asia.

 Even if it looks like a year in the jungle.

-The organisation I serve with in Indonesia welcomes with open arms western visitors who are willing to serve and get behind their vision of physical, emotional and spiritual restoration for the poor and marginalised.
+The organisation I serve with in South-East Asia welcomes with open arms western visitors who are willing to serve and get behind their vision of physical, emotional and spiritual restoration for the poor and marginalised.

 They have a particular need right now for native English speakers to teach in the school (Reception to Year 8), qualified or otherwise.
 Please get in touch with me if you’d like to find out more.